Juan de Amézqueta: Later years

 Captain Amezqueta received 1,000 ducats (gold coins), and in 1632 was appointed Governor of Cuba and given command of the Spanish forces in Santiago de Cuba.
 On March 15, 1635, the Dutch forces had an invasion of Cuba in mind.
 The Dutch naval forces sent crew members on a reconnaissance mission disguised as Spanish soldiers ashore.
 One of Amezqueta's men became suspicious and a small skirmish ensued.
 Under Amezqueta's command, 14 men manned their guns and attacked the Dutch crew members who in turn withdraw and fled.
 Amezqueta renounced his position in 1636 and returned to Puerto Rico.

 Honors

 The Spanish government honored the defenders of San Juan with a funerary monument on the grounds of El Morro.
-The monument was dedicated to Amezqueta in 1925, on the 300th anniversary of the defeat of the Dutch.
+The monument was dedicated to Amézqueta in 1925, on the 300th anniversary of the defeat of the Dutch.
 In the 1940s, the United States inaugurated Fort Amezquita, in Isla de Cabras.
 During World War II, this fort served as a military reservation, or a "concrete gun battery" for the US Army.
 Juan de Amezqueta's descendant, Jose Andino y Amezquita, would in the future become the first Puerto Rican journalist.